stravid/stravid-website/content/legacy/dont-ruin-your-work-with-your-presentation.md

 title: Don't Ruin Your Work With Your Presentation
 description: Pitfalls you should avoid if you want to give a great presentation
 ---
+# Don't Ruin Your Work With Your Presentation

 Presentations are a two sided sword.
 A good presentation will land you a pitch or give your project a lot of attention.
 A bad presentation will not only lose you the deal.
 It will also damage your work and make it look bad.